Stringy K\"ahler moduli, mutation and monodromy: Introduction

 \section{Introduction}

 Describing the simples and projectives in categories of perverse sheaves, and their tilts, is a fundamental problem.
-In this paper, in the setting of $3$-fold flopping contractions, we describe both, for iterated tilts of zero perverse sheaves $\Per$ at simple objects.
+In this paper, in the setting of \opt{ip}{\mbox{$3$-fold}}\opt{ams}{$3$-fold} flopping contractions, we describe both, for iterated tilts of zero perverse sheaves $\Per$ at simple objects.

-Our main breakthrough is the construction of two new invariants of the flopping curve in the form of infinite helices of sheaves $\{ \scrS_i\}$ and $\{ \scrV_i\}$, which we show control the simples and projectives in iterated tilts of $\Per$, respectively.
+Our main breakthrough is the construction of two new invariants of the flopping curve in the form of infinite helices of sheaves $\{ \scrS_i\}$ and\opt{ams}{ }\opt{ip}{~}$\{ \scrV_i\}$, which we show control the simples and projectives in iterated tilts of\opt{ams}{ }\opt{ip}{~}$\Per$, respectively.
 We believe that the new helices are intrinsic and of wider importance: we show that they uncover new unexpected phenomena in the autoequivalence groups of $3$-folds, where each $ \scrS_i$ gives rise to a certain generalised spherical (or Dehn) twist, and we show that the helices have further applications to deformation theory, noncommutative resolutions, and Gopakumar--Vafa invariants.